-Each year thousands of businesses enter into engagements with CPA's and accounting firms.
-Occasionally disagreements develop over how these services are performed.
-Many of these disputes may be resolved by arbitration, the voluntary submission of a dispute to a disinterested person or persons for final and binding determination.
-Arbitration is an effective way to resolve these disputes privately, promptly and economically.
+Each year, millions of real estate valuations and transactions take place.
+Occasionally, disagreements occur.
+Many of these disputes are resolved by arbitration, the voluntary submission of a dispute to a disinterested person or persons for final and binding determination.
+Arbitration has proven to be an effective way to resolve these disputes privately, promptly, and economically.

-The American Arbitration Association (AAA) is a not-for-profit, public service organization offering a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities and all levels of government.
+The American Arbitration Association (AAA) is a public-service, not-for-profit organization offering a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
 Services are available through AAA headquarters in New York City and through offices located in major cities throughout the United States.
 Hearings may be held at locations convenient for the parties and are not limited to cities with AAA offices.
-In addition, the AAA serves as a center for education and training, issues specialized publications and conducts research on all forms of out-of-court dispute settlement.
+In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on all forms of out-of-court dispute settlement.